buitcj/docs/notes/git_notes.md

 Rebase
 ======

-Reapplies commits on top of another base tip.
+"Reapplies commits on top of another base tip" - git documentation.
 Phrased another way: it "is the process of taking a fragment of git change history and rewriting that history as if it had begun at a different commit."
 In short, it lets you move around commits and even change the history.

 Common syntax: `git rebase <upstream [<branch>]` which specifies the "base" branch first on which the current branch (or the branch specified by <branch>) is applied.